Don't really get what's going on with blue-green algae in Lake Erie? Read on for an overview of what the problem is and what causes it.

 Algal blooms tend to be the largest and most severe during years when we’ve had a very wet spring (March-June) --that is, years when there is lots of rainfall and/or snowmelt during this period.
 All that precipitation means more runoff pollution enters the lake.
 Climate change is already changing precipitation patterns in the Great Lakes area.
 More precipitation--in particular rainfall--and more intense rainfall events will mean more runoff entering Lake Erie, and therefore more nutrients in the water.

 Blue-green algae is caused by human activity—and we have the power to stop it too!
-Write to your elected representatives to ask that they take action to address harmful algae in Lake Erie now!
+Join our movement of people standing up for Lake Erie!